naufiero/abaco/README.rst

         }

-6. You can also retrieve the logs for any execution:
+6. You can also retrieve the logs (as in docker logs) for any execution:

    .. code-block:: bash